a5creel/a5creel.github.io/creel_teaching.md

 ---
 layout: default
-title: Teaching Statement
+title: Andie Creel's Teaching Statement
 ---

-# Teaching Statement
+# Andie Creel's Teaching Statement

 Every time I teach, **my goal is to equip future policymakers, industry leaders, and academics with the skills to apply economic insights to real-world challenges.** I see my students as future colleagues and collaborators, and I strive to ensure that all of them, whether they plan to conduct research or use it to support their work, can confidently interpret and apply economic analysis.
 To achieve this, I focus on developing students’ **technical proficiency and analytical thinking** while making economics, computer science, and applied math **more accessible** to all students in my classroom.